BGforgeNet/Fallout2-HQ-music/README.md

 ### HQ

-1. Download `hq` package from the [latest release page](https://github.com/BGforgeNet/Fallout2-HQ-music/releases/latest).
+1. Download the `hq` package from the [latest release page](https://github.com/BGforgeNet/Fallout2-HQ-music/releases/latest).
-1. Extract files into `data\sound\music`.
+2. Extract files into `data\sound\music`.

 ### Lossless

-Same as HQ, but download corresponding lossless package instead.
+Same as HQ, but download the lossless package instead.

 Also, in `ddraw.ini`, find and set the following: